armbian/build/documentation/user-faq.md

 	apt-get dist-upgrade

-# How to upgrade from Ubuntu Trusty to next LTS?
+# How to upgrade from Ubuntu Trusty to 16.04 LTS (Xenial Xerus)?

-... when available.

 	apt-get install update-manager-core
 	do-release-upgrade -d
-  	# further to vivid
+  	# further to xenial
 	apt-get dist-upgrade

 # How to toggle boot output?

 Edit and change [boot parameters](http://redsymbol.net/linux-kernel-boot-parameters/) in /boot/boot.cmd:

     - console=ttyS0,115200